 Get your pupils to write a letter to Father Christmas explaining what presents they would like to receive for Christmas (maybe a more benevolent task could involve writing a list for a family member, a friend or family pet).

 Once they’ve written a list, they can decide prices for their items, either by taking a look at Amazon or similar website or by making them up, and calculate the total cost of their list.

 To extend this activity:

 Find the modal, median and mean price of their presents or discuss the appropriateness of their prices with a partner.

-KS2 Christmas Maths Lesson Idea 3: Christmas Classroom Fayre
+Year 5 Christmas Maths Activity: Christmas Classroom Fayre

 Use role play as a tool for getting your pupils to understand the maths of money better and apply it to a real life situation, which in this case is deciding that you are going to run a Christmas classroom fayre!